intel/cm-compiler/llvm/tools/clang/docs/Modules.rst

 ``-fmodules-search-all``
   If a symbol is not found, search modules referenced in the current module maps but not imported for symbols, so the error message can reference the module by name.
 Note that if the global module index has not been built before, this might take some time as it needs to build all the modules.
 Note that this option doesn't apply in module builds, to avoid the recursion.

+``-fno-implicit-modules``
+  All modules used by the build must be specified with ``-fmodule-file``.

+``-fmodule-file=[<name>=]<file>``
+  Specify the mapping of module names to precompiled module files.
+If the name is omitted, then the module file is loaded whether actually required or not.
+If the name is specified, then the mapping is treated as another prebuilt module search mechanism (in addition to ``-fprebuilt-module-path``) and the module is only loaded if required.
+Note that in this case the specified file also overrides this module's paths that might be embedded in other precompiled module files.

+``-fprebuilt-module-path=<directory>``
+  Specify the path to the prebuilt modules.
+If specified, we will look for modules in this directory for a given top-level module name.
+We don't need a module map for loading prebuilt modules in this directory and the compiler will not try to rebuild these modules.
+This can be specified multiple times.

 Module Semantics
 ================